 Summary

 Dreams Macao Beach is a new and modern all-inclusive resort in Punta Cana.
 Its location at Macao Beach right in front is spectacular and you can enjoy one of the best beaches in the entire area of Punta Cana.
-While the resort itself doesn’t feature too much of tropical vegetation or beautiful flowers, it is quite a small resort so that everything is walkable without a problem.
+While the resort itself doesn’t feature a lot of tropical vegetation or beautiful flowers, it is quite a small resort so everything is walkable without a problem.
 As always in the resorts from AM, food and drinks are leaving no room for complaints and the whole property is top-notch and sparkling clean (with just a bit too much of concrete for my taste).
-The hygiene protocols due to the Covid-19 situation are one of the leading concepts of the industry and are hopefully sufficient to prevent the spread of Coronavirus in Punta Cana.
 After all, with the right rate, you can have a great holiday here at Dreams Macao Beach Resort.

 If Dreams Macao Beach is not the right accommodation for you, check my comprehensive article here with many further recommendations and insider tips on how to find the best all-inclusive resort in Punta Cana.